bvgastel/xmas/src/xmd/xmd/findings.md

    23   g   2015-04-04              Plugin output too verbose               feature medium  needs one output line per execution
-   24   g   2015-04-04              Plugin parameters can not modify        bug     medium 25   g   2015-04-04              Random comps have no canvasdata in json bug     high 27   j   2015-04-04              Component position not saved in         bug     high
+   24   g   2015-04-04              Plugin parameters can not modify        bug     medium 25   g   2015-04-04              Random comps have no canvasdata in json bug     high 27   j   2015-04-04              Component position not saved in         bug     high    Cause is qml timing (stefan is looking into it)
                                     extension upon first placement 99999